dcbuild3r/blockchain-development-guide/README.md

 Also read over the [Getting a Job](#getting-a-job) and [Mastery](#mastery) sections of this guide to get more insight into soft skills which are useful to learn to grow as a developer.
 ### Smart contract development

+Solidity is by far the most popular language to write smart contracts at the moment as the EVM is the most widely adopted virtual machine out there.
+Not only is it used in Ethereum's execution layer, but many alt L1s, and L2s on Ethereum use the EVM as their virtual machine since there's a fairly mature development ecosystem.
+In order to first learn Solidity we'll go over a few simple courses that explain the principles of the language, and as we progress further we will talk about design patterns, testing, security, oracles, and more.

+[CryptoZombies](https://cryptozombies.io/en/course/) is an interactive web application that teaches you the basics of Solidity through a fun development game.
+It teaches you how to create a contract, the data types that Solidity supports, how to write methods, how to manage objects, events, inheritance, memory management, interfaces, modifiers and more.
+By the time you finish the first three short courses you'll be able to read and write Solidity code.

+After we finish the course with the basics, we'll move on to building small projects implementing various different protocols, applications, and cryptographic primitives through the use of the [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) challenges that appear in [this thread](https://twitter.com/austingriffith/status/1483834810359377923?s=20&t=lkXzcAH2cT5xf7btyMAs0A).
+Scaffold-eth is a web3 development template built by [Austin Griffith](https://twitter.com/austingriffith) and open-source contributors which abstracts the backend of your app and creates an front-end interface for interacting with the smart contracts that you write.
+We will start with the [Ethereum Speed Run](7G2Ma2kW2lF3uM*B) challenges in the thread mentioned above, and continue with building more complex applications like a [signature-based multisig](https://github.com/scaffold-eth/scaffold-eth-examples/tree/meta-multi-sig), an [app that uploads images to IPFS](https://github.com/scaffold-eth/scaffold-eth/tree/image-upload-ipfs), and more.

+Now that you've been writing more and more complex smart contracts it is a good idea to start looking at other people's code to get a feel for how they implement different features, how they structure code, what designs and patterns they use, how they optimize for gas, and a lot more.

+There are many techniques which you'll be picking up along on your journey in order to make your contracts more resource-effective and gas-optimized so that your users don't need to spend as much money for using your applications.

 #### Solidity

 #### Testing